Helping Supply Chain Stakeholders Solve Their Biggest Challenges

 Whether clean truck initiatives, traffic mitigation programs, port-wide drayage truck registries or custom development, Advent eModal has a long history of helping supply chain stakeholders solve their biggest challenges and remove friction from the intermodal interchange points.
 Click on the Case Studies below to learn more about some of our past projects.

-Clean Truck Program for the Ports of Los Angeles and Long Beach
+Clean Truck Program for the Ports of Los Angeles / Long Beach Advent software & services help to reduce SoX/NoX emissions by 70% in the LA/LB port complexes.

-The Ports established a common customer service center, staffed by port and Advent resources, to help deal with adoption and operational issues.
-Advent eModal developed Port Check, a tracking solution to pair live data feeds from RFID readers with terminal gate transaction information.
-Port Check globally monitors movements from all trucks and the subsequent levying of correct charges to each one based on the condition of the truck’s engine and emissions equipment.
-As each truck received a proper charge, Port Check processed the Clean Truck Fee and invoiced to the responsible party.
+The Ports established a common customer service center, staffed by port and Advent resources, to help deal with a host of adoption and operational issues.
+An Advent tracking solution (Port Check) was developed to pair live data feeds from RFID readers with gate transaction information from terminals, producing a global monitor of movements from all trucks and the subsequent levying of correct charges to each one, based on the condition of the truck’s engine and emissions equipment.
+As the correct charge was applied to each truck, the Clean Truck Fee was processed and invoiced to the responsible party by Port Check.

-After one year of deployment, in February 2009, the program reduced the rate of port truck emissions by an estimated 70%.
-By 2012 (full implementation), Advent eModal software helped reduce port truck emissions by more than 80% based on a total banning of the last highly polluting trucks from port terminals.
+After one year of deployment in February of 2009, the program reduced the rate of port truck emissions by an estimated 70%.
+By 2012 (full implementation), port truck emissions were reduced by more than 80% based on a total banning of the last highly polluting trucks from port terminals.

-Today, virtually all drayage trucks servicing the Port terminals are 2007 or newer models.
+Today, virtually all of the drayage trucks servicing the Port terminals are 2007 or newer models.

-The eModal Drayage Truck Registry module provides a cloud-based solution to standardize and streamline the management and validation of over 23,000 truck movements daily in United States West Coast ports (USWCP).
+The eModal Drayage Truck Registry module provides a cloud-based solution to standardize and streamline the management and validation of over 23,000 truck movements per day in USWC ports

 A Common Truck Registry for the US West Coast